What You Need to Know to Become an Emancipated Minor

 In short, becoming an emancipated minor means that you are considered an adult before age 18, and are legally separated from your parents or legal guardians.
 Keep in mind that while 18 is the legal age in most states, it can vary.

 Being emancipated means your parents are no longer responsible for providing you with food, clothing, and shelter.
-It also means you are able to get a work permit, earn money, and decide what to do with your earnings.
+It also means you can get a work permit, earn money, and decide what to do with your earnings.
 You can also legally live on your own and do other things, like rent an apartment or sign a legal contract.

 The most common way to be emancipated from your parents is to petition the court.
 To be emancipated, you’ll need to be at least 14–16 years old, depending on your state, and be able to prove that being emancipated from your parents is in your best interest.

-It’s also helpful if you can prove that you are able to support yourself financially and are capable of making your own decisions.
-Bonus if you have already set up living arrangements away from your parents or guardians.
-Basically, you have to prove that you are up for the task of being on your own and living like an adult – budget, bills and all.
+It’s also helpful if you can prove that you can support yourself financially and are capable of making your own decisions.
+It helps your argument if you have already set up living arrangements away from your parents or guardians.
+Basically, you have to prove that you are up for the task of being on your own and living like an adult—budget, bills, and all.

-Then a hearing is scheduled.
+The process of becoming legally emancipated is relatively simple.
+First, you’ll have to file a petition for emancipation with the courts, which includes why you want to be emancipated, as well as proof that you can support yourself financially.
+Next, your parents or guardians will be notified of the petition, and a hearing is scheduled.
 During the hearing, the judge will hear your case for emancipation, then make a ruling based on the information presented.
 If you are granted emancipation, you’ll get a Declaration of Emancipation.
-You should keep this on hand and have copies ready.
-You’ll need to provide them in lieu of parental consent in the future.
+You should keep this on hand and have copies readily available; you’ll need to provide them instead of parental consent in the future.

 You can also become an emancipated minor by joining the military or getting married.
 However, if you plan to do so by getting married, you’re still required to follow your state’s marriage laws.
 In some cases, you’ll need parental consent to get married before age 18.
-Joining the military is also a means to become an emancipated minor, though the military requires a high school diploma or GED to enlist so it’s likely that the earliest you could be emancipated is age 17.
+Joining the military requires a high school diploma or GED to enlist so it’s likely that the earliest you could be emancipated is age 17.

-An emergency fund is also a great idea, to cover things like unexpected expenses or medical bills.
-While you can start small with an emergency fund of $1,000, most experts recommend setting aside three to six months of living expenses, either in cash or relatively liquid funds.
-(Liquid means you are able to access it quickly.)
+An emergency fund is also a great idea to cover things like unexpected expenses or medical bills.
+While you can start small with an emergency fund of $1,000, most experts recommend setting aside 3–6 months of living expenses, either in cash or relatively liquid funds.

 Limits of Emancipated Minors